 Trifle pudding is traditionally layered, so it’s more fun to dive into with a spoon.
 Cake, strawberries, custard, repeat.
 I thought of adding almonds for texture, but decided to leave them off at the last minute.
 I didn’t want to mess with something that didn’t need messing.
 Although, feel free to do so!

 Though the recipe has a couple of different elements, they all come together quite quickly if you multi-task.
 You can also make the cake and custard the day before and assemble it all with the compote when ready to serve.
 Once assembled, it tastes best on day one, but even after that, you can store it in the fridge for a couple of days.
 The fruit may darken a little and the cake will soften quite a bit, but I promise it still tastes delicious!

 For an eggless version of the cake, see here.
-In a nutshell, add just enough milk instead of the egg for a smooth, spreadable batter.
+Since this is a smaller amount of batter, start with a couple of tablespoons of milk, and add just enough to make a smooth, spreadable batter.

 - For the cake

 - Pinch of salt (if using unsalted butter)

 - ¼ cup butter, at room temp (55 gms)